Can I Eat Expired Chicken Ground Cooked?

 Expert Source

-"According to the FDA, cooked chicken should be refrigerated at 40°F or below within 2 hours of cooking and consumed within 3-4 days for optimal safety."
+"According to USDA guidelines, cooked chicken ground should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal safety."

 Fresh Chicken Ground Cooked